Last Updated: 10/23/23 | October 23rd, 2023

 Stroll Along the Danube

 A walk along the river is a nice activity after visiting Parliament.
-Head south and check out the promenade and its many green spaces and sculptures, including the sobering “Shoes on the Danube Bank,” a memorial honoring the Jews who were shot here during World War II.
+Head south and check out the promenade and its many green spaces and sculptures, including the sobering “Shoes on the Danube Bank,” a memorial honoring the Jews who were executed here during World War II.
+(During World War II, fascist militia rounded up 3,500 citizens (800 of which were Jewish) and ordered them to take off their shoes before they were executed and thrown in the Danube)

 Walk Across the Chain Bridge

 Continuing south, you’ll reach the Széchenyi Chain Bridge connecting Pest with Buda.
-This wrought-iron and stone suspension bridge is 375m in length.
+This wrought-iron and stone suspension bridge is 375 meters (1,230 feet) in length.
 It opened in 1849, though it had to be rebuilt after World War II.
 At the Pest (east) end of the Chain Bridge is the Gresham Palace, a beautiful Art Nouveau building.
-It was once a luxurious office/apartment building and is now a luxurious hotel, the Four Seasons.
+It was once a luxurious office/apartment building and is now a luxurious hotel.

 Eat at the Great Market Hall

-Built in 1897, this is the oldest and largest indoor market in the country, a bit southwest of the Jewish Quarter.
-You’ll find mostly produce, meats, baked goods, and candy on the ground floor, while the upper floor is home to restaurants and souvenir shops.
+Built in 1897, this is the oldest and largest indoor market in the country, located a bit southwest of the Jewish Quarter.
+There’s mostly produce, meats, baked goods, and candy on the ground floor, while the upper floor is home to restaurants and souvenir shops.
 It has a lot of traditional places to eat, so be sure to walk around and explore first.
 Sure, it’s touristy (it’s the central market, after all!), but I still found the food tasty.
-My favorites are the shops on the second floor, on the right side, closest to the front.

 Gaze at St. Stephen’s Basilica